 Wisconsin, like most states, has laws that require children of certain ages to be in specific kinds of car seats while riding in motor vehicles on Wisconsin roads.
 Whether you are a Wisconsin resident or a visitor, you need to know the laws and comply with them.

 The Wisconsin Car Seat Requirements by Age

-As of October 2015:
+As of February 2019:

 - Children under the age of one.
 In Wisconsin, children under one-year-old or weighing less than 20 pounds must be in a rear-facing child seat in the back seat of the car.

-Using a proper car seat or booster is not just a good idea…it’s the law in Wisconsin.
+Using a proper car seat or booster is not just a good idea—it’s the law in Wisconsin.